Klezmer fiddle

 workshops and concerts is organised by the Jewish Music Institute.

-Chris Haigh is a London-based fiddle player who specialises in Klezmer, gypsy and East European styles.
+Chris Haighis a London-based fiddle player who specialises in Klezmer, gypsy and East European styles.
 He plays with a trio, Klezmania, doing lots of Jewish weddings and Bar Mitzvahs; this band does a mixture of traditional Klezmer and Israeli tunes along with some jazz improvisation.
-Tziganarama is Chris's own trio, playing a wide range of Jewish, Russian, Balkan and gypsy music, whilst The Kremlinaires is Chris's wacky 7-piece Soviet Swing band.
+Tziganarama is Chris's own trio, playing a wide range of Jewish, Russian, Balkan and gypsy music.

 Chris sometimes plays solo or as a duo with accordion, going "around the tables" at a dinner.